This is the multi-page printable view of this section. Click here to print.

 Installation

-AnchoreCTL’s release version coincides with the release version of Anchore Enterprise.
+AnchoreCTL’s major and minor release version coincides with the release version of Anchore Enterprise, however patch versions may differ.
 For example,

 Important It is highly recommended that the version of AnchoreCTL you are using is supported by the deployed version of Enterprise.
 Please refer to the Enterprise Release Notes for the supported version of AnchoreCTL.

-Specify a release version and destination directory for the installation:
+Specify a release version and destination directory for the installation, the script will download the relevant AnchoreCTL for your environment:

 Windows